Home > About Us > FAQs

 • The school does not offer MT syllabus B (i.e. CLB, MLC, TLB).

-• For students who are eligible to take MT syllabus B, they will only be allowed to take MTB in Sec 4.
+• For students who are eligible to take MT syllabus B, they will be considered for MTB in Sec 4.

-• MTB lessons will be conducted outside school at the following centres:
+• MTB lessons are conducted outside school, at the following centres:

-(22) Is it compulsory for MT in lieu students (taking French, Japanese, German as MT) to sit for the exam at MOELC?
+(21b) Is it compulsory for MT in-lieu students (taking French, German or Japanese as MT) to sit for the exam at MOE Language Centre (MOELC)?

 • The year-end examination will serve as feedback for students undertaking private study.

 (22) My child was exempted from the MTL exam at PSLE.
 Does she still need to study a MTL at Secondary School?